 Bigger isn’t automatically better.
 For one thing, having a smaller house means less housework to keep it clean!
 But it can be challenging when it comes to fitting in the things you need and love.
-If you have small rooms, here are a few of our favourite ways to make the most of your limited space and/or make the room feel bigger.
+From storage and furniture tips to what colours and how to hang your curtains, here are our favourite ways to make the most of your limited space and/or make small rooms feel bigger:

 Don’t let any space go unused